 After lunch we proceeded with the city tour and of course we were taken to see the Hallgrímskirkja church.
 It’s very clean and bright inside, and it feels brand new despite being built in 1945.

 We took a short stop to Þingvellir National Park.
 We didn’t go too far in since we didn’t have a lot of time and the wind was raging, it was hard to keep balance even on a flat surface!
 I didn’t enjoy this stop as much as I could have because I didn’t get to see a lot of it, definitely somewhere I’d like to return to so I could appreciate it better.
+We moved on to have a buffet lunch at Restaurant Geysir Glima, right next to the restaurant is a shop full of Scandinavian goods like jackets, coats, throw rugs, furniture..etc.
+I would recommend that you check it out.

 The Geysir area was also an interesting place to visit.
 The landscape here transformed into reds and yellows because of the high sulfur content I think (please correct me if I am wrong.)
 We saw the Strokkur erupt and right when it did the winds came and blew it to our direction so we had to run!
 It was so much fun though!